 - Use cold water for drinking and cooking.
 Hot water has the potential to contain more lead than cold water.
 If hot water is needed for cooking, heat cold water on the stove or in the microwave.

 - Routinely remove and clean all faucet aerators.
-See the how to do this below.

 - Check to see if your interior plumbing or faucets contain lead and replace any that do.
 Look for the “Lead Free” label when replacing or installing plumbing fixtures.

 - Follow manufacturer’s instructions for replacing water filters in household appliances, such as refrigerators and ice makers, as well as home water treatment units and pitchers.
 Look for NSF 53 certified filters.